 I took the pie case out of the fridge and layered up the fillings, potato slices, then leek, potato, then leek, until it was full.

-I rolled out the rest of the pastry to make the lid.
+Then I rolled out the rest of the pastry to make the lid.
 I used a beaten egg to stick the lid around the edge to the base.
 I used my fingers to make a crimp pattern and cut two slits with a knife in the middle.
-I brushed beaten egg all over the top.
+Finally I brushed beaten egg all over the top.

 I had too much filling to fill the pie so I made this extra pie with a lid made from the leftover pastry.
 I’ve reduced the amount of filling in the recipe card below to make just the one large pie.